Employment Law Master Class

 • Classifying workers as exempt from overtime based on solid job descriptions

-• Properly classifying workers as independent contractors, not employees
+• Properly classifying workers as independent contractors, not employees, under the brand new DOL regulations

 • PART 5: Unions, the NLRA, and workplace rules